 Health insurers are relying on a narrower list of health provider networks because, under health reform, they compete on price and can’t vary copayments or deductibles.
 As a result, insurers eliminate medical providers who can’t meet their cost expectations, Center Director Gerald Kominski said in a California Healthline story.
 But the backlash against narrow … [ Read full post ]

 Posts Tagged ‘Health Care Reform’

-Of those children, up to 40,000 may be … [ Read full post ]
+Listen to … [ Read full post ]

 In Orange County, 131,804 people enrolled in Covered California health plans – nearly triple the baseline forecast by the state exchange, according to an Orange County Register story.
 People “were very pragmatic and put politics aside” in the conservative-leaning county, said the Center’s Shana Alex Lavarreda.